-Join us for the 30th year anniversary of celebrating the life and legacy of Dr. Martin Luther King, Jr. as we come together with the community to remember the crucial contributions Dr. King made throughout his life.
+Join us for the 31st year anniversary of celebrating the life and legacy of Dr. Martin Luther King, Jr. as we come together with the community to remember the crucial contributions Dr. King made throughout his life.
 He challenged all of us to recognize and address social justice with compassion and love.
-The Dr. Martin Luther King, Jr. Commemoration Program will be held Monday, January 18, 2016, 6:30 p.m., in the GRCC Gerald R. Ford Fieldhouse.
+The Dr. Martin Luther King, Jr. Commemoration Program will be held Monday, January 16, 2017, 6:30 p.m.
+Location to be determined.
+Special Guest Speaker to be announced.

 Empowering Our Community